Al Franken says "I've made some women feel badly" and apologizes

-Democratic Sen. Al Franken apologized on Thanksgiving Day in the wake of allegations of unwanted sexual contact, groping or touching made by several women, and pledged to work to regain the trust of his constituents.
+Sen. Al Franken apologized on Thursday after two more women accused him of making unwanted sexual contact, including groping or touching, and he pledged to work to regain the trust of his constituents.

-Franken, D-Minn., said that from some of the stories he's learned that "I crossed a line for some women" and "I feel terribly that I've made some women feel badly and for that I am so sorry."
+"I crossed a line for some women," Franken said in a statement, and "I feel terribly that I've made some women feel badly and for that I am so sorry."

-The latest apology comes after two women, who were quoted anonymously, told the Huffington Post that Franken had touched them inappropriately on the buttocks in the past, one of whom said it occurred while they posed for a photo.
+The latest apology came after two women, who were quoted anonymously, told the Huffington Post that Franken had touched them inappropriately on the buttocks; one said it occurred while they posed for a photo.
 NBC News has not verified the report.

 "I've met tens of thousands of people and taken thousands of photographs, often in crowded and chaotic situations.
-I'm a warm person; I hug people," Franken said in the statement.
+I'm a warm person; I hug people," Franken said.
 "I've learned from recent stories that in some of those encounters, I crossed a line for some women — and I know that any number is too many."

-"Some women have found my greetings or embraces for a hug or photo inappropriate, and I respect their feelings about that," Franken said in the statement.
+"Some women have found my greetings or embraces for a hug or photo inappropriate, and I respect their feelings about that," Franken said.
 "I've thought a lot in recent days about how that could happen, and recognize that I need to be much more careful and sensitive in these situations."

 Lindsay Menz, 33, told CNN in an interview a few days later that Franken had grabbed her buttocks when they posed for a photo together in 2010, when Franken was a senator.